-Online holiday sales overall are expected to grow 12%, to $96 billion.
+Online holiday sales overall are expected to grow 12% to $86 billion.
 That's because 51.8% of people will take advantage of web-based sales, up from the 46.7% in 2011.
 On average, each person will do more than a third (38.8%) of their shopping online.
-(Source: National Retail Federation, Shoppers to Remain Conservative, October 17, 2012)
+(Source: National Retail Federation, Online Holiday Expectations Setting the Bar High, October 3, 2013)

 The holiday shopping season is important for the economy because 19% of retail sales occur between Black Friday and Christmas.
 For some retailers, such as jewelers, it can be nearly 40% of their annual revenue.

-As a result, this year just about 90% of retailers offered great online sales.
+To catch this extra dollar, 90% of retailers offered great online sales.
 Nearly all offered free shipping, which was a large reason for the success of the record-setting 2010 Cyber Monday.
 This success spurred more than half of retailers to increase their "free shipping" budget, while one-third of retailers offered free shipping even earlier than they did last year.
 These retailers are smart, because 36% of shoppers surveyed said they'd increase their online shopping only if shipping were free.

 Nearly half of the retailers offered coupons or a percent off deals (45.0%), while more than one-third had limited-time-only promotions.
 Fewer (15%) promoted a free gift-with-purchase.